 We will continue to live in temptation, yet we mature through this process.
-This process continues for our lifetime, and so, we pray, “Forgive our trespasses as we forgive those who trespass against us.”
+This process continues for our lifetime, so we pray, “Forgive our trespasses as we forgive those who trespass against us.”

-If tempted, with the desires of our hearts and human wants, do we choose?
+Do we choose if tempted by the desires of our hearts and human wants?

-Given trial or confusion, we often stumble, which leads to a time of grace and growth for His glory, and how we hold up depending on the maturity and our walk with Him.
+Given trial or confusion, we often stumble, which leads to a time of grace and growth for His glory, and how we hold up depends on our maturity and our walk with Him.

 John 14:6, Jesus answered, “I am the way, the truth, and the life.
 No one comes to the Father except through me.”

 One must focus on Jesus and not the distractions of self or others.
 Looking at oneself is not the answer; in some ways, introspection is a consequence of forbidden fruit.
 To look at oneself and judge by one’s knowledge leads to a prideful appreciation of the performance.
 Perhaps it leads to the guilt of not meeting the “job description” of being a Christian.

 God wants neither of these outcomes; He made us for Him and His Kingdom for us to trust in the cross and live by faith in a relationship with Him.